-By appreciating children for the effort they put in, rather than focusing on the specific result, one can help them value themselves.
-It also fosters the feeling of agency in the child, helping them to do better subsequently.
+By appreciating adolescents for the effort they put in, rather than focusing on the specific result, one can help them value themselves.
+It also fosters the feeling of agency in the individual and builds self-motivation.

-Situation: Adult looking at a child's model
+Situation: Parent looking at a model made by an adolescent